UM atUM [S02-ep16]: From Plushie Science to Flatsat and the Hackathon

 • What makes a teddy bear comforting?
 A participatory study reveals the prevalence of sensory characteristics and emotional bonds in the perception of comforting teddy bears, Anne-Sophie Tribot, Nathalie Blanc, Thierry Brassac, François Guilhaumon, Nicolas Casajus & Nicolas Mouquet, January 30, 2023, The Journal of Positive Psychology.

-In the second half of the show, we’ll stay in the world of children’s dreams as we take you to the Montpellier University Space Center, where Pablo Boizeau will show us a Flatsat.
+In the second half of the show, we’ll stay in the realm of childhood dreams as we take you to the Montpellier University Space Center, where Pablo Boizeau will show us a flatsat.

 Our last-minute guest this week is Eric Servat, director of the UNESCO water center Icireward, who is here to talk to us about the Water4futur Hackathon taking place in Montpellier on February 16 and 17.